rafaelcgs10/dis2025/README.md

 Read all the comments in that file, and when you are done come back to this point in the tutorial.

-You can run the app again by following the same instructions from the beginning of this [section](minimal-flask-app).
+You can run the app again by following the same instructions from the beginning of this [sub-section](https://github.com/rafaelcgs10/dis2025/blob/main/README.md#minimal-flask-app).

 Our app is very basic: it only allow us to add and list todos.